Eboreg/slida/README.md

   --transition-duration, -td TRANSITION_DURATION
                         In seconds; 0 = no transitions (default: 0.3)
   --transition, -t TRANSITIONS
-                        Transitions to use.
+                        Transition to use.
 Repeat the argument for multiple transitions.
 Default: use them all --exclude-transition, -et EXCLUDE_TRANSITIONS
                         Transition NOT to use.
 Repeat the argument for multiple transitions
 ```